madblocks/u2_hw_korilla/README.md

 Obviously we don't want to have to manually update the data to show that it is paid.
 Make a function that updates the paid property in state to be true when the receipt is clicked.

-## Bonus

-## Part 4: Searching for receipts

-Implement a search field that allows you to search by person.
-The search should automatically update as you type, hiding every receipt that doesn't match the name you're spelling out.

-Hint: Think about how the search will work.
-How do you make something happen while typing?
-What needs to happen?
-What values are you searching and comparing?

 ## Plagiarism